 Even when the arguer for a mechanistic universe understands some of these words, they do not really get it, in-their-bones, so to speak, that labeling a box or a collection of boxes the Universe doesn’t make it so.
 If they did, their arguments would soon cease to exist, and they would finally be able to look at the universe in some different (new and ancient) ways.

 In Cartesian theology “Man has become God,” with some men now asserting themselves as “more god” than others.
 Hitler, Stalin, Pol Pot, Gaddafi, Hussein, Assad, Putin, Trump and similar others are examples (personifications) of this belief system expressing into some of its most insane of all, unfelt and disconnected extremes.

 Prior to Descartes the Church offered its own theological underpinnings and rationales for this sort of event, in the form of kings, emperors, aristocracy, etc. The East had and has it’s own expressions of this separation centered human tendency, of course, but it is the dominant European and cultural West that has developed that tendency into the extreme rationales and belief systems that are responsible for most of our present day major disconnections between cultures, between humans, and between humans and the natural world.

 And yet with all that has been said so far, I also believe we are upon an amazing journey and creation story of separation and return, with something new becoming awake and alive in (and as) the Universe.

-It may be that, as much as we are willing to let go of the past, we are coming into an end time, and that right here now in these present moments, here in our collective journey as self aware humans, we are being called to process and bring together our multitude of journeys and our multitude of stories, with none of them ever to be completed or fully understood until and as much as this happens.
+It may be that, as much as we are willing to let go of the past, we are coming into an end time, and that right here now in these present moments, here in our collective journey as self aware humans, we are being called to process and bring together our multitude of journeys and our multitude of stories, with none of them ever to be individually completed or fully understood until and as much as this happens.